8 Online Tools To Help Educate Students With Disability

 One of the most remarkable aspects of modern education is the great diversity of today’s classroom.
 Thanks to mainstreaming and inclusion policies, students of all abilities study in all classrooms from kindergarten through college, even when they have physical, psychological, or cognitive disabilities that seem too challenging to integrate or excluded them from traditional classrooms in the past.
 This has been a benefit not just for disabled students, who gain educational opportunities, but also for their non-disabled colleagues, who learn that a student with a disability is in most ways just the same as they are, and no one to fear.

 However, this integration creates challenges for educators.
 For example, the cost of teaching disabled students has more and more often fell on the already-stretched budgets of public schools.
-As one American school official told Huffington Post, this “raises an ethical responsibility question.
+As one American school official told The Seattle Times, this “raises an ethical responsibility question.
 We welcome our students with special needs, but the most expensive programming is on public districts.”
 This means that many schools may not be able to afford the kinds of special tools and equipment that may be needed.

 In some instances, online college programs are also inaccessible to many students.
 A study by Wichita State University showed that “as many as 80% of all online instructors do not consider the needs of students with disabilities when designing or instructing their courses despite the high percentage of post-secondary students with disabilities.”
 This situation has resulted in a lawsuit against the University of Montana, brought by the school’s Alliance for Disability and Students at the University of Montana on behalf of students who could not enroll in important courses for their major that are only available online.